 I can’t stress this enough.
-The most important of all is to have fun while playing and learning to become a session player, if you are not having fun – than what’s the point?
+The most important of all is to have fun while playing and learning to become a session player, if you are not having fun – then what’s the point?
 You could be a great architect or engineer or anything else.

 So as the great Tom Bukovac Says in this mighty video of Homeskoolin “Shut up and play your guitar”